jasonjgardner/jg-rtx/README.md

 ### 🆕 [Download .mcpack from workflow runs](https://github.com/jasonjgardner/jg-rtx/actions/workflows/main.yml)

 A .mcpack artifact is generated with each commit to the [main](https://github.com/jasonjgardner/jg-rtx/tree/main) branch!
 Check the [workflow runs](https://github.com/jasonjgardner/jg-rtx/actions/workflows/main.yml) to try new textures as soon as they're available.

+__Download the artifact .zip from GitHub and extract the .mcpack to install.__

+> *.mcpacks produced by workflow runs are not always tested, and can not be guaranteed to work.*

 ---